lukemcfarlane/ember-google-map-wiki/Examples.md

 As we are lazy (well, I am), we are going to use the 3 existing markers as the path for our polyline, but you of course can use data from another source or create another fake model to test.

-We also want to have the polyline being editable, so that you can see the powerfulness of the data binding coupled with Google Maps events made easy with this addon.
+We also want to have the polyline being editable, so that you can see the powerfulness of the data binding coupled with Google Maps events made easy thanks to this addon.
 Changing a path's item (white spot) on the map will also move the marker since we'll use the same data.
+It'll also add another marker if you add a new point in the path by dragging the faded white spots of the polyline.

 1. **Open the `application` controller so that we can create the property holding our polylines, actually here only one.
 Edit `app/controllers/application.js` and add these properties:**

     ```js
       polyline: Ember.computed('model', function() {
         return {
-          // we do not want to create new markers when some
-          // items are added to the path so we call `slice()`
-          // to grab a copy of the array instead
-          path:       this.get('model').slice(),
+          path:       this.get('model'),
           isEditable: true
         };
       }),

-      polylinesArray: computed('polyline', function() {
+      polylinesArray: Ember.computed('polyline', function() {
         return [ this.get('polyline') ];
       })
     ```